cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 into a controlled, traceable one (a failed log rotation that triggers an alert).

+At the scale we, Google, and similar companies operate at, even "perfect" solutions are fundamentally asymptotic, and we have to mitigate for that.

 ## Isn't this just papering over the cracks?

 One counterargument I've seen is basically this: